hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's delivered as a service
 - It can be mounted on multiple Linux instances at the same time
 	- It's accessed via "mount targets"
-	- It's currently only supported in Linux
+	- It's currently accessible from Linux EC2 or Linux on-premise
 	- It's elastic:
 		- An initial size isn't required
 		- It grows and shrinks automatically, as files are added and removed
+- It Uses S3: Standard and IA
 - It has a DNS name:
 	- Format: fs-[randomCode].efs.ap-[regionName].amazonaws.com
 	- E.g., fs-963f75af.efs.ap-useast-1.amazonaws.com
-- It's region resilient:
-	- Its availability isn't impacted by an AZ failure
-	- It's recommnended though to have 1 mount target by AZ
 - It integrate with multiple AWS services:
 	- AWS backup service to get data backed up
 	- AWS Data Sync that can act as a synchronization product and get data in EFS